 I will be loading a list of UK Train Stations which have a 3 letter code and their name.
 The full list can be found on the National Rail Enquiries site.

-The technique shown here is accomplished by amending an XER file and importing the result into Primavera P6.
+The technique shown here is accomplished by amending an XER file and importing the resulting Activity Code values into Primavera P6.
 The general steps are:

 1. Create an empty Project in Primavera P6, add and assign an activity code, then export into an XER file